Kevin Park

 Kevin Park (born September 2, 1964 in Hythe, Alberta) is a Canadian curler from Edmonton, Alberta.

 Career

 Early career

 Park was a two time provincial junior champion in his native Alberta, winning in 1983 and 1984.
+He led Alberta to an 8–5 finish at the 1983 Canadian Junior Men's Curling Championship, and a 6–5 record at the 1984 Canadian Junior Men's Curling Championship.

 Park played third for Kevin Martin from 1990 to 1995.
 During this time, he won the Brier in 1991 and a silver medal at the World Curling Championships.
 He also played for Canada at the 1992 Winter Olympics where curling was a demonstration sport - the team finished fourth.
 Park would also play in the 1992 and 1995 Briers with Martin.